-The VMET document is an "all-Services" integrated form, which displays demographic, training, and experience information retrieved from various automated sources.
+The VMET document is an integrated form, which displays demographic, training, and experience information retrieved from various automated sources for all Services except the Coast Guard.

 Descriptive summaries of military work experience, training history, and language proficiencies are included on the VMET.
-Civilian equivalent job titles for military MOS/MOC/Rating/AFSC are also included, but only for enlisted ranks.
-Officers should refer to their OER and ORB for this information.
+Civilian equivalent job titles for MOC/MOS/Ratings/AFSC are also included, but only for enlisted ranks.
+Officers should refer to their Officer Evaluation Report (OER) and Officer Record Brief (ORB) for this information.